PawelDuplaga/MatrixAlgebra/README.md

 .NET 5
 Installation
-Clone the repository or download the source code
+1. Clone the repository or download the source code
-Build the project using your favorite IDE or by running dotnet build command in the project directory Reference the resulting DLL file in your own project Usage
+2. Build the project using your favorite IDE or by running dotnet build command in the project directory
+3. Reference the resulting DLL file in your own project

+# Usage <br>
-Creating a Matrix
+### Creating a Matrix <br>

-####To create a new matrix, use the following code:
+#### To create a new matrix, use the following code:
 ```csharp
 Matrix<int> m = new Matrix<int>(3, 3);
 This creates a new 3x3 matrix with integer values.
 ```

-####You can also create a new matrix from an existing 2D array:
+#### You can also create a new matrix from an existing 2D array:
 ```csharp
 int[,] data = { { 1, 2, 3 }, { 4, 5, 6 }, { 7, 8, 9 } };
 Matrix<int> m = new Matrix<int>(data);
 ```
-###Accessing Matrix Elements
+### Accessing Matrix Elements <br>
-####You can access matrix elements using the indexing operator:
+#### You can access matrix elements using the indexing operator:
 ```csharp
 int element = m[0, 0];
 ```
-###Matrix Arithmetic
+### Matrix Arithmetic <br>
-####The library supports basic arithmetic operations on matrices, including addition, subtraction, and multiplication.
+#### The library supports basic arithmetic operations on matrices, including addition, subtraction, and multiplication.
 Here are some examples:
 ```csharp
 Matrix<int> a = new Matrix<int>(2, 2);
 Matrix<int> b = new Matrix<int>(2, 2);
 ```

-###Matrix addition
+### Matrix addition
 ```csharp
 Matrix<int> c = a + b;
 ```